bacharKachouh/Automated-Policy-For-ABE/README.md

 Enter the patient ID (make sure the patient ID exists in the relevant hospital's patients folder).

 The system will then execute the full pipeline.
 Note: The patient ID will be validated against the patients folder of the chosen hospital to ensure it exists before proceeding with classification, policy extraction, encryption, and decryption.

+Demo Instructions
+The demo will ask for the patient file name, which should be in the format: Patient_{patient_id}.xml.

-Demo will ask about the Patient file name its Patient_{patient_id}.xml For test try to use Patient_PT22222_1.xml or try any other valid Patient ID but make sure to delete the content of each folder in the patient folder except the plaindata folder
+For testing, you can try using a file like Patient_PT22222_1.xml or any other valid patient ID.
+However, make sure to delete the content of each folder in the patients folder except the plaindata folder before running the demo.

+Contact
 Developed by Bachar KACHOUH.
-For inquiries or collaborations, reach out at bachar.kachouh@hotmail.com
+For inquiries or collaborations, reach out at bachar.kachouh@hotmail.com.

+yaml
+Copy
+Edit